 While Grottoes is an incorporated Town within a growth area in Rockingham County, it is important for the town to follow similar growth and design patterns as the county while maintaining its own character.
 There are parts of the community residential areas surrounding Grottoes that will be annexed in the Town in the future, so it is important to establish a similar pattern of development.
-To do this Rockingham County strives to develop areas using TND principles to create community residential areas and an analysis of how Grottoes is currently following the principles.
+To do this Rockingham County strives to develop areas using TND principles to create community residential areas.
+The principles offer a framework for creating pedestrian friendly communities and allow for adaptation and flexibility in the place where it is being implemented.
+Below is an analysis of how Grottoes is currently following the principles.

 The Town of Grottoes has the foundation to follow the prinicples of Traditional Neighborhood Development (TND).
 The Town of Grottoes center is the Town Hall on Dogwood Ave, surronded by neighborhoods in a grid pattern.
 A sense of community is present through the John E. Painter park and and the Grand Caverns as well as through the events hosted by the Grottoes Volunteer Fire Department and the Town.
 A few of the streets in the town have sidewalk infrastructure creating walkability, and the town has the South River Elementary School close to houses.
-Below lists the principles of TND.
+Below is the complete list for the principles of TND.